 Jack is a long way from his sporting glory days when Father Devine, a fixture of his old Catholic high school, calls him in to try to persuade him to take the suddenly-vacant post of school basketball coach.
 Jack has never coached before and lacks confidence that he could even try; at home afterwards he practices saying no while getting through endless beers.

-He take it of course, heading back to his alma mater and instantly understanding what has gone wrong and how it can be fixed.
+He takes it of course, heading back to his alma mater and instantly understanding what has gone wrong and how it can be fixed.
 The ’90s plaques on the wall of the high school basketball court, listing his achievements, both give him kudos with the young players and remind him of how much he has thrown away.

 Harder to deal with are the adults who remember him as he was.
 The team too has fallen on hard times.
 There are only nine in the regular team when in Jack’s day 100 would try out.
 It’s lost its sheen and is no longer a draw for its student spectators, though that changes once they start – yes! – winning again.